 moderation, and end up doing it excessively.
 Usually if there is a

-problem, family and friends become concerned and they often can
+problem, famiily and friends become concerned and they often can see

-responsibilities and often put substances before work, school, friends
+responsibilities and often put substance before work, school, friends,

 or family.
 Substance abuse can also cause you to make irrational

 decisions such as lying, stealing, or even breaking the law.